 I’m not one to post regularly.
 When I do post, my internal editor is either silent when needed most or hyperactive and hypercritical–perhaps the curse of any writer.
 There is a constant balancing act between my perfectionist tendencies and the literary freedom offered by a blog.
 Whether the right or left brain prevails, one thing is clear: there is little more powerful than the written word and I have an inordinate respect for the power of the pen.

 I’ve recently completed two Emily Dickinson pilgrimages.
 The first was to see the exhibition at the Morgan Library in NYC.
 The second was to Amherst, MA to see the Homestead and museum.
-There I walked the grounds, saw the recent reconstruction of the conservatory, and toured the Evergreens.
+There I walked the grounds, saw the recent reconstruction of her conservatory, and toured the Evergreens (her brother’s home next door).
 Both events precipitated a deeper need for ‘all things Emily’ and, of course, the purchase of more books.
-Please also note my post on the movie, A Quiet Passion.
+Please also note my post on the movie A Quiet Passion.

-On this blog you will also find some older posts about food.
-Older because my interests have shifted away from the kitchen.
+Here you will also find some older posts about food.
+I say older because my interests have shifted away from the kitchen but the posts are no less inspiring.
 My cooking skills are mostly self-taught since I had no real cooks to mentor me during my growing up years.
 I’ve worked my way through dozens of Ina Garten recipes and she has influenced my style of entertaining through her rule: cook one, assemble two.
 Recently, I’ve given myself permission to hire a trusted caterer for larger gatherings.

 So please check out the list on the right or click any of the various categories and archives.
 I also invite you to subscribe if you want to get posts delivered to your Inbox.
 I hope you enjoy my hospitality and I’d love to hear from you!